third-meow/effective-train/README.md

 16-11-18: removed all the smaller, broken and 'glichy' images from data set.
 Reorganised into folders by expression.

 20-11-18: added pre-processing script, setup\_data.py which pickles the training data with labels

+20-5-19: sick of keras. might regret but am switching to pyTorch